 Water also boosts metabolism and assists with digestion, specifically fiber.
 A water deficiency can cause mild-to-severe discomforts, including heartburn, gas, bloating, and erratic or unreliable bowel movements.

 We’ve already discussed how water can help with mental energy and concentration, but a lack of fluids can also make it harder for the heart to pump oxygen to the brain and other vital organs.
 When hydration isn’t satisfactory, the heart expends more of your body’s energy to move that oxygen around, contributing to an exhausted, unfocused state.
 If you’re not drinking enough water, that water bottle filled with plain water could be the best energy drink you could ask for.

 A lack of water can cause skin to look dry and wrinkles to begin forming.
 Skin contains a lot of water and is a barrier that helps protect the body against excess water loss.
 Proper hydration can help skin look less weathered and may help with some wrinkles.

-Maintain Optimal Hydration with DripDrop ORS & Save 25%
+Maintain Optimal Hydration with DripDrop & Save 25%

 Proper hydration is extremely important.
 An electrolyte-focused solution like DripDrop can help your body take the water you’re drinking and utilize it to the fullest.
 Electrolytes are water-soluble minerals that conduct electricity, helping the body complete a number of functions, and DripDrop delivers three times the amount of electrolytes than a sports drink.
 It also contains half the sugar of a sports drink, delivering big benefits without unwanted sugar.

 Additionally, for those looking for dehydration relief without the sugar, DripDrop offers DripDrop Zero, a zero sugar option.